 Proving fault in a car accident can be complex.
 In Colorado, comparative fault laws seek to assign a percentage of fault to each driver involved in an accident.
 If one driver’s fault is higher, that driver cannot recover damages.

 For example, if one driver is assigned 40% of the fault and the other is assigned 60%, the less at fault may recover partial damages, but the driver with more fault cannot.
-If the lower-fault driver was awarded $100,000 in court, he/she would receive $60,000, or the amount minus the plaintiff’s fault (40%, in this case).
+If the lower-fault driver were awarded $100,000 in court, he/she would receive $60,000, or the amount minus the plaintiff’s fault (40%, in this case).
 In a 50/50 case, neither driver would be eligible to seek damages because neither has a lesser fault than the other.

 Common Injuries With Car Accidents

-When a car accident occurs, it’s not unusual to experience a wide range of injuries, from minor scrapes and bruises to whiplash, to broken bones and chronic pain.
+When a car accident occurs, it’s not unusual to experience a wide range of injuries, from minor scrapes and bruises to whiplash, broken bones, and chronic pain.
 The injuries you experience will depend on the severity of the accident.
 It’s important to understand that injuries resulting in medical expenses, lost wages, and property damage could lead to compensation.

 The Paul Wilkinson Law Firm Fights For Your Fair Compensation

 We fight hard to make sure insurance companies don’t wear you down with delays and denials while your medical bills pile up, and you’re unable to work.
-We always prepare to take an accident case to trial.
+We always prepare to take a car accident case to trial.
 If insurance companies fail to make a fair offer of settlement, we’ll seek fair compensation in court.

 Our firm will fight to get you compensation for:

-Damages Following A Car Accident
+Damages Following a Car Accident